 Legislators, business leaders, the news media and key influencers learn about successes in cities and towns through online and print resources.

 Social Media Channels

 The Association's Twitter and Facebook accounts provide up-to-the-minute information on State House activity and share good news stories about cities and towns.
-A regular schedule of social media posts highlighting Uptown stories increases traffic to the online version of the monthly newsletter and to the Association's website.
+A regular schedule of social media posts highlighting Uptown stories amplifies the online version of the monthly newsletter and to the Association's website.
 The Association’s Instagram account highlights the strength and services of South Carolina’s 271 cities and towns.
 Staff Contact: Meredith Houck

 Several successful publication partnerships spotlight ways strong cities underpin the state's economic development success.

-The Association partners with Columbia and Greenville Business Monthly magazines by providing a biannual column highlighting business-friendly practices in cities and towns.
+The Association partners with Columbia and Greenville Business Monthly magazines by providing a bimonthly column highlighting business-friendly practices in cities and towns.
 The partnership with SC Biz magazine to publish the Association's biannual Cities Mean Business magazine highlights how city amenities, initiatives and services improve residents' quality of life, which helps attract investment.

 City Connect Blog and City Quick Connect Podcast

-The City Connect blog offers short, weekly updates on a variety of issues.
+The City Connect blog offers short, timely updates on a variety of issues.
 The blog packages information in a format that is useful not only to local officials but also to the news media, legislators and the public.
 The City Quick Connect podcast gives listeners a chance to hear the latest from Municipal Association staff and others about the issues, the legislation and the support services impacting cities and towns.
 Staff Contact: Russell Cox

 The Association plays an important role in developing municipal elected officials' and employees' knowledge and skills through a wide range of training programs, publications and meetings.

 The Municipal Association supports 11 affiliate organizations by providing training and networking for a variety of local government positions with specialized training needs.

 In addition to traditional face-to-face training and networking opportunities, the affiliate associations offer listserves for members to share best practices and to pose specific questions related to their local government responsibilities.
-Staff Contact: Eric Budds
+Staff Contact: Ken Ivey

 Association of South Carolina Mayors